Unidata/LDM/mcast_lib/OESS-Client/OESS-Client/README.md

 On success, the script writes the circuit ID to its standard output stream as a string.

 Example:
-$ python provision.py Virginia oess-acount.yaml NEXRAD2 \ sdn-sw.ashb.net.internet2.edu et-3/0/0 332 \ sdn-sw.pitt.net.internet2.edu et-8/0/0 332
+$ python provision.py Virginia oess-acount.yaml NEXRAD2 \
+sdn-sw.ashb.net.internet2.edu et-3/0/0 332 \
+sdn-sw.pitt.net.internet2.edu et-8/0/0 332
 __________________________________________________________________________

-remove.py wrkgrpName credential desc remove_circuit
 Removes a circuit on the network using the OESS API function ‘remove_circuit’.
 If the circuit has been removed successfully or is scheduled for removal from the network.

-Parameters:
-wrkgrpName
+Usage: remove.py wrkgrpName circuit-ID credential desc

+Where:
-ID of the workgroup (e.g., “UCAR-LDM”, “Virginia”) credential credential for AL2S OESS API account desc
-Description of the circuit (e.g., “NEXRAD2 feed”)
+wrkgrpName | ID of the workgroup (e.g., “UCAR-LDM”, “Virginia”) circuit-ID | Circuit identifier returned by "provision.py" credential | Pathname of YAML file containing AL2S OESS credentials desc       | Description of the circuit (e.g., “NEXRAD2 feed”)

 Example:
-$ python remove.py remove_circuit Virginia oess-acount.yaml NEXRAD2
+$ python remove.py <circuit-ID> Virginia oess-acount.yaml "NEXRAD2 feed"
 __________________________________________________________________________

+Modify a circuit with specific circuitId on the network using the OESS API function `provision_circuit`.

 edit.py wrkgrpName credential desc add|del node1 interface1 vlanId1

-Modify a circuit with specific circuitId on the network using the OESS API function `provision_circuit`.

 Parameters:
 wrkgrpName